andersonopt/website/content/solutions/ao-energy-market.md

 ### AO Energy Markets

-#### Evaluate interconnection and grid issues sooner so you can focus on the right projects from the get-go.
+#### Quickly understand interconnection considerations and financial viability of a site without expensive simulation runs and opaque models.

 Quickly test different simulations and adjust assumptions to understand key considerations, including: basis risk, pricing, congestion, and overall financial viability of a site.